Jessie Traill: Early life

-Returning to Australia, Traill in 1900 studied under John Mather at his Austral Art School, before proceeding to the National Gallery of Victoria Art School from 1902 to 1906, where she was taught by a leading member of the Heidelberg School, Frederick McCubbin.
+Jessie Traill also studied at the National Gallery of Victoria Art School from 1902 to 1906, where she was taught by a leading member of the Heidelberg School, Frederick McCubbin.
 Her fellow students were mostly women and included Hilda Rix Nicholas, Norah Gurdon, Ruth Sutherland, Dora Wilson, and Vida Lahey.
 In March 1906, Traill and her sister Minna, together with her father, sailed for England, while her two older sisters, Kathleen and Elsie, remained in Victoria.
 George died while they were travelling in 1907, and is buried in Rome.

 Traill studied in London under Anglo-Welsh painter and printmaker Frank Brangwyn, as well as taking classes in summer with him, in Belgium and the Netherlands.
 She was the most accomplished student from Australia that he taught.

 Early career, 1908 to 1931

 Traill's first notable successes were in 1909, when works by the artist were hung at the Paris Salon and London's Royal Academy of Arts, while her first solo show was opened in Melbourne.
 She was successful again in 1914 with work hung at the Royal Academy.

 When war broke out in 1914 Traill, like fellow artist Iso Rae, joined the Voluntary Aid Detachment.
 She worked in hospitals, including at a convalescent facility in Roehampton in May 1915, then later in a military hospital in Rouen.
 Traill and Rae became the only Australian women artists to portray the war while in France.
 When in 1918 Australia first appointed official war artists, sixteen men were chosen; Traill was not included.

 Back in Australia, Traill in 1921 became a member of the Australian Painter-Etchers' Society, and entered its exhibitions.
 Her works from this period reflected her interest in both Art Nouveau and in the woodblock printing of Japan.